 Epic Views from The Empire State Building

-The Empire State Building is the most famous skyscraper in New York.
+The Empire State Building is the most famous skyscraper in New York City.
 More than 120 million visitors, including such luminaries as Queen Elizabeth II, have gazed down on the city from the observatories since it opened in 1931.
 Planned in the prosperous 1920s, the Art Deco classic was completed during the Depression and was largely vacant for several years, giving rise to the nickname “Empty State Building.”
 It has been featured in countless movies, most famously King Kong.
 The views up top on a sunny day are unforgettable.

 You May Also Enjoy Reading…